seabbs/blogdown-site/content/project/TB_England_Wales.md

   title = "Tuberculosis in England and Wales"

   # Project summary to display on homepage.
-  summary = "A shiny dashboard providing interactive plots of Tuberuclosis Incidence in England and Wales using publiclly available data.
+  summary = "A shiny dashboard providing interactive plots of Tuberuclosis Incidence in England and Wales using publicly available data.
 The source code is available on [here](https://github.com/seabbs/TB_England_Wales)"

   # Optional image to display on homepage (relative to `static/img/` folder).
   image_preview = "TB_England_Wales.png"